Open Dental EHR

 This announcement only applies to providers who want to attest for meaningful use in 2019 - 2022.

 After careful deliberation and analysis, Open Dental has decided we will not develop an 2015 edition EHR-certified product.
-We will continue to certify 2014 edition versions as long as it is allowed by CMS.
 Currently, providers can continue to use, attest for meaningful use, and receive incentive payments using an Open Dental 2014 certified version for the 2017 calendar year and the 2018 calendar year (per final rule CMS-1677-F issued 8/2/2017).

 At some point in the future, we may consider certifying our product to the 2015 Edition (new requirements for 2019 - 2022), but only if there is enough interest.
 We will also continue to work on EHR-related features that may be useful to our customers.